Gallerie di Piazza Scala: Section I: Canova bas reliefs

 The works of Antonio Canova in Rezzonico reliefs.
 Between Socratic Homeric epics and ethics, between Christian virtues and enlightened philanthropy (Rooms 1, 2, 3 and 4).

 Section II: Hayez and painters of Romanticism

 Francesco Hayez and the great romantic themes.
 Between historic painting and melodrama (Room 5).

 Section III: Giovanni Migliara and Vedutistas of the Romanticism

 Giovanni Migliara and the picturesque charm of the ancient monuments.
 Molteni, Pietro Ronzoni, il Piccio, Angelo Inganni, protagonists of the Lombard Romanticism (Rooms 6 and 7).

-Section IV: historic depictions of the Risorgimiento
+Section IV: historic depictions of the Risorgimento

 Gerolamo Induno, Sebastiano De Albertis and the Risorgimento (Rooms 8 and 9).

 Section V: Vedute of the Cathedral of Milan

 The image of Milan in the view and perspective of painting.
 The cathedral (Rooms 10, 11, 12 and 13).

 Section VI: Vedute of Navigli

 The image of Milan.
 The popular appeal of the Navigli (Room 14).